sdtony1/cse15l-lab-reports/Lab5.md

    So here's my guess of the bug and my failure-inducing input.
    ![Image](Lab5-1.4.png)

-2. My response according to the output of my failure-inducing test.
+3. My response according to the output of my failure-inducing test.
    Output of my failure-inducing test
    ![Image](Lab5-2.1.png)
    My response:
-   `There is something wrong with your reverseInPlace method.
+   `Your file structure is correct.
+There is something wrong with your reverseInPlace method.
 Your test case is not sufficient enough.
 Try to add more tests and think about more scenarios.`

-3. Student's behavior
+4. Student's behavior
    After receiving the response, the student adds more test cases to test his `reverseInPlace` method.
    ![Image](Lab5-2.2.png)
    ![Image](Lab5-2.3.png)